freeCodeCamp/freeCodeCamp/guide/english/java/javafx/index.md

 ## Development Tools

-### Gulon SceneBuilder
+### Gluon SceneBuilder
-Gulon Scene Builder is an application used for user interface (UI) design in JavaFX.
+Gluon Scene Builder is an application used for user interface (UI) design in JavaFX.
 The application uses drag-and-drop for rapid UI design that allows you to visualize the interface you are creating while designing it.

 #### Screeenshots:
 ![Scene Builder UI](https://i.imgur.com/3d9SqBR.png)